utahnu/obs_dev/hist221/02-03 Robber Barons.md

 ---

+## Staggering inequality
+### By 1890:
+- The Top 1% earns as much as the bottom 50%
+- The Top 1% own more property than the bottom 99%

+---

 ## Built on principles of Social Darwinism

 ### ==Survival of the fittest is applied to societal and political structure==